Joseph Paruta: Gangland slaying of Robert DiBernardo

 On June 5, 1986, Robert DiBernardo was lured to the basement offices of Sammy Gravano's drywall company on Stillwell Avenue in Bensonhurst, Brooklyn.
 Acting as if it was just a regular business meeting, Gravano told Paruta to get DiBernardo a cup of coffee.
-Paruta got up, but instead of getting the coffee, Paruta took a .38-caliber revolver from a cabinet behind DiBernardo and shot him in the back of the head.
+Paruta got up, but instead of getting the coffee, Paruta took a .380 caliber semi-automatic pistol with a silencer from a cabinet behind DiBernardo and shot him in the back of the head.

 Gangland slaying of Nicholas Mormando

 Nicholas Mormando became hooked on crack cocaine.
 Sammy later said about Nicholas:

 He became like a renegade.
 He went berserk.
 He didn't want to be in the crew no more.
 He was going to start his own little gang.
 I couldn't take a chance on him running around.
 He knew too much.
 So I got permission from John (John Gotti) to kill him.
 We finally got Nicky to come by Tali's, and he went with Huck (Thomas Carbonaro) to pick up Old Man (Joseph Paruta), who was still alive then.
 Joe got in the backseat and shot Nicky twice in the back of the head.
 Me and Eddie (Edward Garofalo) were trailing in a car behind.
 We dumped the body in a vacant lot.
 It was found the next day.

-The murder of Nicholas Mormando remained unsolved until Sammy Gravano agreed to become a stool pigeon and testify against John Gotti at his racketeering trial.
+The murder of Nicholas Mormando remained unsolved until Sammy Gravano agreed to become a cooperating witness and testify against John Gotti at his racketeering trial.
 By the time Gravano was implicated in the murder, Paruta had succumbed to terminal lung cancer.